-present campus of St. Mary's High School was opened
+The present campus of St. Mary's High School was

-back to 1876, having been located at several places
+dates back to 1876, having been located at several

-in the city of Stockton, and having served the
+places in the city of Stockton, and having served

-the opening year of the present St. Mary's, which is
+In the opening year of the present St. Mary's, which

 administration building, four wings of classrooms, a